avamsykiran/ReactJS_21Dec23to09Jan24_1130to0130/README.md

             we have to handle 'onChange' event of the input element , receive the new-value and make changes to the state through 'setState' method.

+    Assignement#1
+        Inventory Management
+            Item
+                id
+                name
+                stock
+                price
+                unit    (ltr/kg/gra/packet) (Use Drop down to select the unit)

+            Perform CRUD operation on thsi entity using a SPA.